 Reducing the Glass Bottle Weight and Employing Labels That are Easy to Peel Off for Pure White W and The Collagen beauty drinks

-In 2012, Shiseido reduced the weight of the glass bottles for Pure White W and The Collagen products by about 10 percent because consumers had indicated that they throw out several empty bottles at a time and wanted them to be as light as possible.
+In 2012, Shiseido reduced the weight of the glass bottles for Pure White W and The Collagen products (50 ml each) by about 10 percent because consumers had indicated that they throw out several empty bottles at a time and wanted them to be as light as possible.

-We reduced CO2 emissions by about 427 tons for one year (Shiseido's estimate).
+Through this initiative, we reduced CO2 emissions by about 427 tons in the year after the release (Shiseido's estimate).

 Consumers also indicated that they did not want others to know what they were drinking and that they wanted to remove the labels before disposing of the bottles, but the labels were difficult to peel off.